hadi-github/Performance-Evaluation-and-Scalability-Analysis-of-FIWARE-ThingsBoard-and-EdgeX-Foundry/README.md

 the ```influx.db``` compose file is for influxdb container to collect jmeter datas there

-after deploying you should open influxdb panel in browser ```localhost:8086``` and get a admin token and put it on the influx db datasource for grafana
+after deploying you should open influxdb panel in browser ```localhost:8086``` and get a admin token and put it on the influx db datasource for grafana and also for backend listener on each jmeter plan